The dazzling city of Marrakech

 There are many flights to Marrakech from all the big European cities.
 Marrakech-Menara airport has recently undergone major work.
 After arriving, the best way to travel around the Medina is on foot.
 To get to the modern districts outside of the city walls, such as Le Guéliz and L’Hivernage, or the Agafay desert, simply hail one of the many taxis roaming the city.

-Dinners out in the desert
+Depart for dinner in the desert

 Our address book